Theosdoor/backward-chaining-circuits/README.md

 #### 4. Replication of Results
 The notebook `figures.ipynb` replicates all figures we report in our paper.

+## More info
+In our experiments, we use a 6-layer, decoderonly transformer with an embedding dimension of 128, a single attention head per layer, and a feedforward dimension of 512, resulting in a total of 1.2 million parameters.
+The training dataset consists of 150,000 generated trees.
+The edge lists of
+these trees are shuffled to prevent the model from learning simple heuristics and encourage structural understanding of trees.
+To evaluate the performance of our model, we compute the accuracy based on the exact match of complete sequences using greedy decoding.
+Our model achieves 99.7 % accuracy rate on a test set of 15,000 unseen trees, despite seeing just a small fraction of all possible trees during training (see Appendix B).
+This suggests that generalization is required for meaningful performance and that the model has learned to be capable of solving pathfinding in trees.

 ## Citation Information
 BibTeX citation:
 ```bibtex